dialite/Personal-Portfolio/README.md

 ## Acknowledgments

-- Hat dop to Figma for the images used
+- Hat-dop to Figma for the images used